I am sharing all the tips and tricks on how to get a designer look on a budget!

 Thrifted end tables and lamps were painted in a deep shade of blue and radiant orchid.

 The family room and dining room are open to one another, so it was a smart decision to repeat the suzani print fabric used on the sofa pillows in the dining room draperies and some of the chairs and bench pillows.

-The designer for the kitchen repeated the suzani print fabric in the napkins and used vintage albums as chargers on the island.
+The designer for the kitchen repeated the pretty suzani print fabric in the napkins and used vintage albums as chargers on the island.
 Anybody remember those?

 If you’ve ever priced oyster plates, you already know how expensive they can be.
 Make your own by gluing oyster shells onto plain plates.
 Such a great DIY project!

 The master bedroom was on the main floor and was one of my favorite rooms.
-The colors in there are a little more restrained and subdued, which gave a very serene and elegant feel to the space.
+The colors in there are a little more restrained and subdued, which gave a very serene and elegant feel to the room.